 “How can I expand, how can the context, how can the environment change the very nature of what I do?”

-So let me give you some background.
-Rodney Mullen started out as a world-class freestyle skater.
+First some background on who Rodney Mullen is.
+Mullen started out as a world-class freestyle skater in the early 1980s.
 Freestyle skateboarding is one of the oldest forms of skating.
 It involves doing tricks on flat ground and was often part of organized contests in which the skaters were judged on their technical skills.
 Mullen was the best in the world at this, winning 34 of the 35 contents he entered.

 Mullen was a true innovator of the sport having invented hundreds of tricks.
 Foremost among these is the ollie which is now considered a staple maneuver in skateboarding.
 He also created other tricks that are foundational moves in the modern skateboarding world like the kickflip, heelflip, 36o flip.